ALTERNATIVE SCHOLARLY

 Finally, Freya imparted her most powerful blessing upon Ask & Embla: fertility, and the magnificent power of procreation, ensuring their continuity throughout the ages.
 At the Birth (Renewal) of every descendant is assigned a unique Fylgja ("Follower," an animal spirit that is a representation of the kindred & character of the individual it accompanies through life) that acts as shepherd for the developing Self.

 These seven elements, united into one human-nature, are constantly in reciprocal activity.
 The personal kernel of ódr, is influenced by önd, the spirit, and also by the animal, vegetative, and corporeal elements; whereas the personality—being endowed with will—is also in a reciprocal interface.
 If the spirit becomes superior to the other elements, it then penetrates and purifies not only the kernel of Self, but also the animal, vegetative, and corporeal elements as well.
-Subsequently, human nature becomes divine, and deserves divine honors.
-Through procreation metempsychosis is made reality as phenotypical thinking, feelings, experience, instincts, intelligence, and other traits are transmitted through the epigenetic processes of the chromosomes of fully developed male & female, shared & combined into another new descendant, and continues anon.
-Thus, reincarnation of combined mother, father, and all ancestors of each line; true immortality is achieved...
+Subsequently, human nature then becomes divine, and worthy of admiration.
+Through procreation metempsychosis is made reality as phenotypical thinking, feelings, sensitivity, instincts, emotionality, intelligence, and other traits are transmitted through the epigenetic processes of the chromosomes of fully developed male & female, shared & combined into another new descendant, and continues anon.
+Thus, reincarnation of combined Ancestral Line of mother and father; true immortality is achieved...

 Two Extremely Unsimilar Religious Concepts:

 The heathen concept is as complex but ultimately incompatible to that of the latter European christian conception of humans being merely two elements (e.g., the corporeal body and the imperishable soul).
 The pre-christian concept embraces a multi-complex of elements2; some lower, which can or cannot exist with or without the others3, and those of the high, higher, and highest, that can exist and evolve—interdependently or independently— but always dynamically.
-At the point of death the constituant components are separated into two unique groups: the Self and ancestral, each transmit to different ends, whereas the organic & inorganic remain with the world from which they were composed.
-Whereas Hamingja, Heilagr, Weorþ & Wyrd are synergic with the ancestors, as-well-as future descendants.
+At the point of death–when Anda (Breath, Life) ceases and the Andar (Living Spirit) secernates– the many constituant components reorganize into two specific groupings: the Self and ancestral, each transmit to different ends, whereas the organic & inorganic remain with the world from which they were composed, the Heilagr components of Hamingja, Weorþ & Wyrd are synergic with both past ancestors and future descendants.

 FOOTNOTES: